frontiersi/Cliniface/bugs.md

 - Colour scaling for even number of labels is wrong.

 - Landmark labels need to account for individual visibility.

-- Help links to calliper measurement not going to that section in metrics.html.

 - Rebuild normal vectors after recalculation of curvature.